Using the Budget page

 Your earning and spending bars

-There are two bars in the budget summary - one represents your total income budgets and the other represents your total expense budgets.
+There are two bars in the budget summary - one represents your total income budgets and actual transactions and the other represents your total expense budgets and actual transactions.

 - The grey background of the bars represents the total budgeted figure for either your earning or spending

-- If you budgeted to earn more than you spend, a surplus section will show on the spending budget bar
+- If you have budgeted to earn more than you have budgeted to spend, a surplus section will show on the spending bar

-- If you budgeted to spend more than you earn, a deficit section will show on the earning budget bar
+- If you have budgeted to spend more than you have budgeted to earn, a deficit section will show on the earnings bar

-- We'll let you know if you're above or below target for your income budget, or whether you have any leftover or you've overspent in your expense budget
+- We'll let you know if you're above or below target for your income, or whether you have any leftover or you've overspent in your expense budget

 Understanding your budget categories